Cardiff Blues confirm Gethin Jenkins to return to the region

 Holland also confirmed New Zealand-based Samoan lock Filo Paulo will arrive at the Arms Park in the near future with the player's United Kingdom entry visas having been secured.

-BBC Wales revealed Paulo's capture
+BBC Wales revealed Paulo's capture in January.

 The Welsh Rugby Union, concerned by the loss of Wales' best players to France, had been involved in the earlier the negotiations to bring Jenkins back to Wales.